-RECOMMENDATIONS OF THE AFFORDABLE HOUSING RESOURCES PANEL March 6, 2019
+RECOMMENDATIONS OF THE AFFORDABLE HOUSING RESOURCES PANEL Presented to the Board of Supervisors' Budget Committee on March 12, 2019

 OVERVIEW

 In 2016, the Fairfax County Board of Supervisors (the Board) requested the development of a strategic plan for housing that would reflect the needs of the community, identify ways to meet future demand, and support economic growth.
 Based on this charge, the Communitywide Housing Strategic Plan (the Plan) was developed in two phases.
 Phase 1, created with oversight from the Affordable Housing Advisory Committee, identifies 25 specific strategies that can be implemented in the near future to strengthen the production and preservation of affordable and workforce housing (see Appendix 1).
 Phase 2 of the Plan, launched in the fall of 2018 and summarized in this document, outlines goals and long-term implementation strategies to build and preserve affordable housing which rely on additional resources for implementation.